-The 3D printing industry has emerged as one of the most promising industries of our time.
-It incorporates new technologies, and already governments and companies in the private space have invested huge amounts due to the impressive growth prospects.
-This article covers the top 10 3D printing shares to buy in 2021, highlighting the industry trends and why investors should care.
+The 3D printing industry has emerged as one of the top revolutionary areas of the 21st century.
+It incorporates new technologies in which governments and private companies have invested huge amounts due to the impressive growth prospects.

-3D printing stands for additive manufacturing, and the technology is used to create objects using an innovative, more agile production method.
+3D printing stands for “three-dimensional printing”, and the technology is used to create objects using an innovative, more agile production method.
 The industry encompasses various printing technologies, such as binder jetting, polyjet, or selective laser sintering (SLS).
-This is a competitive space for market players, as it appears to be dominated by few large companies.
+This is a competitive market as it appears to be dominated by a few large companies.

 As such, the majority of the market share is owned by top players such as Stratasys or GE Additive.
-Most of these companies are listed on stock exchanges and can be traded either via direct share ownership, via ETFs (Exchange Traded Funds) or CFDs (Contracts for Difference).
-It all depends on the brokerage house used and the place of the investment in the overall portfolio.
+Most of these companies are listed on stock exchanges and can be traded either via direct share ownership, via ETFs (exchange-traded funds) or CFDs (contracts for differences).

 What Are the Trading Hours for 3D Printing Shares?